Pay equity, diversity and inclusion

 With laws requiring salary ranges in job listings cropping up more and more, organizations must be confident in their compensation philosophy, internal pay bands, and approach to sharing salary information publicly.

 Our pay equity auditing software, PayParity can help review your compensation details and identify any unexplained pay disparities at the intersection of gender and race/ethnicity.
-PayParity includes the Equal Pay Estimator, which helps organizations extend equitable and competitive salary offers so that they can confidently share salary ranges for job listings before posting them publicly.
+PayParity includes the Salary Range Finder, which helps organizations extend equitable and competitive salary offers so that they can confidently share salary ranges for job listings before posting them publicly.

 To learn more about how Trusaic can help you stay compliant with the new pay transparency laws, schedule a meeting with one of our experts.